 Leadership can be hard to define, and it means different things to different people.
-It could relate to community, religious, political and campaigning groups leadership.
+It could relate to community, religious, political, and campaigning groups' leadership.
 Regardless of its definition, it is about mapping where we need to go to win as a team or an organization.
 It is dynamic, exciting, inspiring and a complex phenomenon that includes the interaction between the social environment of organizations and their leaders.
 It is more than just a skill, is has been conceptualized as a social process.

-Jim Collins and his research team developed a leadership hierarchy based on their research on companies which were transformed from good to great and comparable ones which failed to grow.
-The top layer of leadership model is called ‘Level 5’, a necessary requirement to transform organizations to great position.
+Jim Collins and his research team developed a leadership hierarchy based on their research on companies that were transformed from good to great and comparable ones which failed to grow.
+The top layer of the leadership model is called ‘Level 5’, a necessary requirement to transform organizations to a great position.
 There are 4 layers beneath the top level, each appropriate to its own right, but none with the influence of level 5.
 The model characteristics are as follow:

 Level 5 – Executives: builds enduring greatness through a paradoxical combination of personal humility plus professional will.

-Level 4 – Effective leader: catalyzes commitment to and vigorous pursuit of a clear and compelling vision; stimulates the group to high performance standards.
+Level 4 – Effective leader: catalyzes commitment to and vigorous pursuit of a clear and compelling vision; stimulates the group to high-performance standards.

-Level 3 – Competent manager: organizes people and resources toward the effective and efficient pursuit of predetermined objectives.
+Level 3 – Competent Manager: organizes people and resources toward the effective and efficient pursuit of predetermined objectives.

 Level 1 – Highly capable individual: makes productive contributions through talent, knowledge, skills, and good work habits.